kwsch/SysBot.NET/README.md

 - Twitch.tv interface for remotely announcing when the distribution starts.
 - Provide a Twitch login token, username, and channel for login.

+## SysBot.Pokemon.YouTube:
+- YouTube.com interface for remotely announcing when the distribution starts.
+- Provide a YouTube login ClientID, ClientSecrtet and ChannelD for login.

-Uses [Discord.Net](https://github.com/discord-net/Discord.Net) and [TwitchLib](https://github.com/TwitchLib/TwitchLib) as a dependency via Nuget.
+Uses [Discord.Net](https://github.com/discord-net/Discord.Net) , [TwitchLib](https://github.com/TwitchLib/TwitchLib) and [StreamingClientLibary[(https://github.com/SaviorXTanren/StreamingClientLibrary) as a dependency via Nuget.

 ## Other Dependencies
 Pokémon API logic is provided by [PKHeX](https://github.com/kwsch/PKHeX/), and template generation is provided by [AutoMod](https://github.com/architdate/PKHeX-Plugins/).